nats-io/latency-tests/terraform/gcp/README.md

 2. Generate an account.json file, as described [here].(https://medium.com/@josephbleroy/using-terraform-with-google-cloud-platform-part-1-n-6b5e4074c059)
 3. Enable the compute engine API and ensure proper permissions are set.

-## First time Usage

-From this directory, to provision the test instances, simply run the command:
-`$ terraform apply`

-This will setup the latency tests described in the higher level terraform [README.md](../readme.md).

 ## Setting up and running the test

+We recommend always executing `terraform init` before applying the terraform configuration.

 Once all of the permissions and keys are setup, you can run the test.
 From this directory, run `terraform apply`.

+This will setup the latency tests described in the higher level terraform [README.md](../readme.md).

 Next, SSH to the client machine and run tests.
 The `run_tests.sh` runs a series of tests and provides a good starting point.